damonBenbo/Portfolio/src/projects/Warbler.md

 ### Problem Solved

-While there was no problem really solved with this, I had fun working with building a twitter knock off.
-It helped me get more comfortable using Python as a front end tool.
+While there was no problem really solved with this, I had fun working with and what goes into social media websites similar to Twitter/X. Warbler helped me understand how to apply Python as a front end tool.

 ### Technologies Used